 Once you have submitted an application to WITCC and registered in an eligible program, you can apply for financial aid.
 There are several categories of aid so you'll want to be sure to apply for everything you are eligible for to get what you need to attend WITCC.

-- Fill out the Free Application for Federal Student Aid (FAFSA) any time after January 1 for classes starting fall semester.
+- Fill out the Free Application for Federal Student Aid (FAFSA) any time after October 1 for classes starting the following fall semester.
 WITCC's Federal School Code is 004590.